 – Putting the whip against the inner shoulder to take the horse from the inner shoulder during riding.

 – Touching the horse with the whip when teaching the piaffe by hand.

 Physical aids are therefore aids where you actually touch the horse with the whip.
-If your arm would be long enough than you would do this with your arm.
-So with the whip you touch all body parts that you wish to touch with your arm, but which is impossible because your arm is too short.
+If your arm were be long enough, then you would do this with your arm.
+So with the whip, you can touch all body parts that would be impossible to reach with only your arm.

-This way, with the aid of the whip, you can do touching exercises at the height of the tale, while you are standing at the height of the head.
-Or during working in hand, where you walk next to the shoulder, you can give aids with the whip to the flanks, the legs, the croupe, ….
+With the aid of the whip, you can do touching exercises at the height of the tale, while you are standing at the height of the head.
+Or during in-hand work, where you walk next to the shoulder, you can give aids with the whip to the flanks, the legs, the croupe, etc.

-During riding you can use the whip as a support for a leg aid, for example, by touching your horse with it on the outer hip when you like to ride haunches-in, or on the shoulder as a reinforcement of your indirect rein aid.
+During riding, you can use the whip as a support for a leg aid; for example, by touching your horse with it on the outer hip when you would like to ride haunches-in, or on the shoulder as a reinforcement of your indirect rein aid.

 The whip supports your body, not the other way around

-With this, the word “support” is very important!
-A driving whip-aid without prior aids would be less effective or will be given too mechanically.
+The word “support” is very important here!
+A driving whip aid without prior aids will be less effective or will be given too mechanically.

 Different types of whips